kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 #### 🎥 Having a pipeline of work for Pluralsight

-_Contributes to being an instructor_
+_Contributes to being an educator_

 Since 2018 or so, I have tried to ensure that I maintain a pipeline of active work through Pluralsight.
 What this has meant so far has really been to ensure I apply for at least **one** course opportunity a year, if not more.
 I also try to do some smaller gigs with them such as assessment reviews, writing, or in the future, other types of content.